wp-plugins/password-protect-wordpress/readme.txt

 Features:

-No user accounts - just a single password.
+No user accounts - just a single password (or multiple passwords).
 Easy to use admin panel.
-Internationalized to make translations easy.
+Choose which pages to protect

-Customize the login page (with more skins added all the time)
+Customize the login page

 Please review and vote that it works.